PrefectHQ/prefect/docs/tutorials/docker-flow-runner.md

 ```
 </div>

-### Configure storage
+## Configure storage

 Now that we can communicate with the Orion API, lets configure [storage](/concepts/storage/) for flow and task run data.

 Before doing this next step, make sure you have the information to connect to and authenticate with a remote data store.
-In this example we're connecting to an AWS S3 bucket, but you could also Google Cloud Storage or Azure Blog Storage.
+In this example we're connecting to an AWS S3 bucket, but you could also Google Cloud Storage or Azure Blob Storage.

 Run the `prefect storage create` command.
 In this case we choose the S3 option and supply the bucket name and AWS IAM access key.